Randy J Hinrichs

 General method of instruction

-This course will be taught entirely in a virtual world (primarily Second Life).
-It will also explore other virtual worlds inside of those virtual worlds.
-We will use group discussion, invited lectures, development of content inside the virtual world and the maintenance of a wiki to reflect the student's unique views in virtual worlds.
+This course will be taught entirely in a virtual world (primarily Second Life on University of Washington Island).
+It will explore business environments inside virtual worlds.
+It will use group discussion, invited lectures, development of content inside the virtual world and the maintenance of a wiki to reflect the student's unique views in virtual worlds.

 Class assignments and grading